sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/berlin/index.md

 more popular tourist destination.
 (It is a pedestrian-only zone unlike the Western side, so maybe that is the driving factor there.)

-{{< figure
-      src="./images/brandenburg-gate.jpg"
-      link="./images/brandenburg-gate.jpg"
-      target="_blank"
+{{<figure
+  src="images/brandenburg-gate.jpg"
   title="The Brandenburg Gate from the plaza on the Eastern side" caption="Besides its recent historical significance, the gate itself is really quite cool."
 >}}

 By this time, it was about lunchtime and I got a currywurst from a food stand